Customisation

 ~/.malcat/cache.ini

-While Malcat’s analysis core is written in C++, a lot of its logic is located inside python scripts, templates or text files found in the data/
+While Malcat’s analysis core is written in C++, a lot of its logic is located inside python scripts, templates and text files found in the data/

 directory of the application.